Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 - Clickfunnels gives you a wide array of products you can promote, besides Clickfunnels, making it one of the most popular affiliate programs online.

-Winner: Clickfunnels - Although both of these tools can handle the job, Clickfunnels comes ahead here because it provides both affiliate marketers and affiliates for vendor’s affiliate sub tracking IDs.
+Clickfunnels – Although both of these tools can handle the job, Clickfunnels comes ahead.
+This is because it provides affiliate marketers with a great user experience by providing tracking IDs.
+And product owners can set up their affiliate link settings, affiliate commission, and more with their Backpack affiliate program.

 Although these two are competitors in a sense, they’re not direct competitors.
 They’re not both going after the same markets.
 Let me explain.

 Builderall started in 2016 and Clickfunnels in 2014.
-However, Builderall started in Brazil and focused in the international markets.
+However, Builderall started in Brazil and focused on helping small business owners in international markets.
 They made their software available in 50+ different languages.
 Clickfunnels wasn’t like that.

 Clickfunnels aimed to be the #1 sales funnel building software for the English speaking audience.
 This is why I never considered Builderall to be what some gurus call a Clickfunnels killer.
 And although Clickfunnels has language settings in their software too, they don’t push as hard on international markets.